 Birthdays and other special occasions should also be celebrated when working remotely.
-The website Group Greeting is a great alternative for sending cards to colleagues - everyone can write their own personalised message and add in a picture if they like!
+The website Group Greeting is a great alternative for sending cards to colleagues - everyone can write their own personalised message and add in a picture if they want!

 Taking these simple steps into consideration is important for ensuring that motivation is maintained when working remotely.
 When you finally return to your workplace, your organisation will be stronger and more connected to one another than ever before.